sapphirepp/sapphirepp/doc/pages/examples/scattering-only.md

 ### scattering-only.cpp {#main-scattering-only}

-In this file, we will define the `main` function for the scattering example.
-First, we include the header files we need:
+In the second file, we will define the `main` function for the scattering example.
+Since the setup is already implemented in the `config.h` file, this file will not change much for different examples.
+We will explain the file in detail once.
+More advanced examples will only point out differences to this example.

+First, we include a list of header files:

+- `deal.II/base/mpi.h` and `mpi.h` allow MPI parallelization
+- `deal.II/base/parameter_handler.h` to read parameters from a parameter file
+- `config.h` is the configuration file we just implemented
+- `vfp-solver.h` implements the VFP equation solver.
+This class solves the VFP equation and is the main interface to @sapphire
+- `vfp-parameters.h` declares the parameters related to VFP equation solver, like the time step size and final time
+- `output-parameters.h` declares the parameters related to output, like the output directory and the output frequency
+- `sapphirepp-logstream.h` allows output to the console using different levels of verbosity

 @snippet{lineno} examples/scattering-only/scattering-only.cpp Includes

-Then we define the `main` function:
+Then we define the `main` function, allowing for command line arguments:

 @snippet{lineno} examples/scattering-only/scattering-only.cpp Main function

 We will run the program inside a try-catch block to catch any exceptions and output them.
+Furthermore, we will use the namespace @ref Sapphire and @ref Sapphire::VFP, so we don't have to prefix the respective classes.

 @snippet{lineno} examples/scattering-only/scattering-only.cpp Try-Catch begin

-First, we need to initialize MPI for parallel runs:
+Before we start anything else, we need to initialize MPI for parallel runs.
+We use the @dealref{MPI_InitFinalize,classUtilities_1_1MPI_1_1MPI__InitFinalize}
+utility that initializes MPI, PETSc and p4est at the start and shuts them down at the end of the program.
+The last argument of the constructor specifies how many threads should be used per MPI process.
+We will avoid TBB parallelization and only use one thread per process.

 @snippet{lineno} examples/scattering-only/scattering-only.cpp MPI initialization

-We will use the @ref Sapphire::Utils::SapphireLogStream "SapphireLogStream" class to output information to the console.
-The
-@dealref{depth_console(),classLogStream,a8028e970ad8388596d625ed463894e98}
-function allows specifying how detailed the output should be.
-We will set it to 2, which results in one line of output per time-step.
-For parallel runs, we will turn of the output of all but the first process.
+In order to output status and debug information to the console, we will use the custom log stream @ref Sapphire::saplog "saplog".
+We can specify the verbosity via the argument of the @ref Sapphire::Utils::SapphireppLogStream::init "init()" function.
+A verbosity of `2` correspond to progress information.

 @snippet{lineno} examples/scattering-only/scattering-only.cpp Saplog

-The program allows to specify the parameter file as a command line argument.
-In case no argument is given, it will default to the file `parameter.prm`.
-When starting the program, we output the configuration specified by command line arguments.
+We want to specify the parameter file as a command line argument.
+Therefore, we need to process the command line arguments but default to the file `parameter.prm` in case no argument is given.
+Furthermore, we want to confirm the parameter file by outputting it to the console (using the `saplog` stream).

 @snippet{lineno} examples/scattering-only/scattering-only.cpp Command line argument

 Next, we create all objects that declare runtime parameter.
-We prefix these lines with `main` in the log stream, to silence the initialization process in a run with low verbosity.
+Namely, the
+@vfpref{VFPParameters}, @ref Sapphire::Utils::OutputParameters
+"OutputParameters" and @ref Sapphire::PhysicalParameters "PhysicalParameters" class.
+We will use the @dealref{ParameterHandler} handle the parameter file.

 @snippet{lineno} examples/scattering-only/scattering-only.cpp Run time parameters

-We now declare all parameters that the ParameterHandler should expect.
+Before reading the parameter file, we have to declare all parameters that the ParameterHandler should expect.

-@note All parameters have to be declared before we can parse the parameter file.

 @snippet{lineno} examples/scattering-only/scattering-only.cpp Declare parameters

-After declaring the parameters, we can parse the parameter file and the parameters of the objects
+After declaring the parameters, we can parse the parameter file and the parameters of the objects.

 @snippet{lineno} examples/scattering-only/scattering-only.cpp Parse parameters

-Finally, we can create the VFP equation solver and run it.
+Finally, we can create the VFP equation solver @vfpref{VFPSolver} and run it.

 @snippet{lineno} examples/scattering-only/scattering-only.cpp VFP Solver

-After the simulation ended, we can compute the error by comparing to the analytic solution (implemented in @vfpref{InitialValueFunction}).
+After the simulation ends, we can compute the error by comparing to the analytic solution (implemented in @vfpref{InitialValueFunction}).

 @snippet{lineno} examples/scattering-only/scattering-only.cpp L2 error